odrevet/teach-yourself-game-programming-sdl2/Chap02_Skeleton/README.md

-In this chapter a simple window is opened with a white background and a black text saying "This is a skeleton application! " which beside the window icon behine a skeleton icon is an obvious pune as this code will be the skeleton of the next chapters.
+In this chapter a simple window is opened with a white background and a black text saying "This is a skeleton application! " which beside the window icon being a skeleton icon is an obvious pune as this code will be the skeleton of the next chapters.